EleutherAI/gpt-neo/README.md

 }
 ```

-If you have a dataset that encoded using a publicly available tokenizer from Huggingface, you can specify that as well.
+If you have a dataset that is encoded using a publicly available tokenizer from Huggingface, you can specify that as well.
 Say we are using the same tokenizer as the one used for `gpt2`

 ```python
 {